abhishekaudupa/8-bit-CPU/README.md

+# 8-bit barebones CPU
-This is a demonstration of how a barebones 8-bit CPU works at the hardware level.
+This is a demonstration of how a barebones, but turing complete, 8-bit CPU works at the logic gate/register level, demonstrated using Logisim.